Avengers Earths Mightiest Heroes: Tropes Q to V

 - Tempting Fate: When Strucker and Grim Reaper are about to escape, Grim Reaper temps fate by saying "That was easy".
 Cue Nick Fury landing on the hood of their flying car.

 Iron Man: Whatever it is, I'm sure it can wait a day.

-Graviton, while fighting the Avengers sans the Hulk, actually thinks it's a good idea to steal Hulk's catchphrase.
-May be justified in that he spent the last 10 years in induced coma, he may not even know about Hulk's existence at all before the fight.
+- When Graviton first shows up, after beating all of the Avengers, he makes the proclamation that he "Is the strongest one there is."
+Cue the guy whose catch phrase he's ripping off, The Hulk.
+May be justified in that Graviton spent the last 10 years in induced coma, he may not even know about Hulk's existence at all before the fight.